kingluddite/web-dev-notes/wordpress/wordmove.md

 # WordMove

-## zsh
+## zsh - SUPER IMPORTANT
-* I like zsh but this is a problem my zshrc is not configured properly and it doesn't know about my latest version of ruby so I need to switch back to bash and that .bash_profile (default with vvv install) works
+* I like zsh but this is a problem my `zshrc` is not configured properly and it doesn't know about my latest version of ruby so I need to switch back to bash and that .bash_profile (default with vvv install) works

 `$ exec bash -l`